 Texture on Wall

-Using the textures in the scene is an excellent way of composing pictures.
-The texture can be anything.
-It includes tree bark, building walls, paper, sand, rope, mountains, leaves, etc.
+Incorporating textures into a scene is an excellent way to compose pictures.
+Texture can include elements like tree bark, building walls, paper, sand, rope, mountains, leaves, etc.

-If you are using an interchangeable lens camera, use a macro lens to get the maximum texture details.
-Exciting textures can create beautiful images.
+If you are using an interchangeable lens camera, a macro lens will help capture maximum texture details.
+Interesting textures can result in beautiful images.

 An image of the texture of the paint on the wall is shown above.